actions/importer-issue-ops/Readme.md

 # Valet Issue Ops

 Valet is a tool to help facilitate migrations to GitHub Actions.
-Today, Valet supports migrating pipelines from Jenkins, Azure DevOps, GitLab CI, Circle CI, and Travis CI.
-This repository wraps the Valet CLI to allow for it to be orchestrated through GitHub Actions and Issues.
+Valet supports migrating pipelines from Jenkins, Azure DevOps, GitLab CI, Circle CI, and Travis CI to GitHub Actions.
+This repository wraps the Valet CLI to allow it to be orchestrated through GitHub Actions and Issues.

 > Valet is in a private preview and customers must be onboarded prior to using the Valet Issue Ops workflow.
 Please reach out to [GitHub Sales](https://github.com/enterprise/contact) to enquire about getting into the private preview.